OlgaKogiou/Global-Distributed-Hash-Table-for-Word-Counting/README.md

 # Global Distributed Hash Table for Word Counting Project

-This README provides an overview of the project, including system prerequisites and instructions on how to build, run, and use the `dht_count` program for distributed word counting using MPI.

----

 ## Project Overview

 The **Global Distributed Hash Table for Word Counting** project leverages MPI (Message Passing Interface) for parallel word counting across multiple nodes.
 The program divides a text file into portions, processes each portion in parallel, and counts the frequency of words, then aggregates the results into a distributed hash table.